I was recently asked my thoughts on the following email:

 Let us take care that our churches are not turned into little more than ecclesiastical malls–gathering places which are simply for our convenience–rather than what they truly are: the very dwelling-place of the Incarnate God.

-There is, however, a decided shift in the New Testament.
+We see, however, a decided shift in the New Testament.

 The Samaritan woman at the well asks Jesus an important question (or rather, brings up an important Jew-Samaritan controversy) in John 6.